-Emission Controls A6/A8/L1

-(formerly Emission Controls Part II A6/A8/L1)
+Emission Controls A6/A8/L1 LEC 80-90/LAB 48-54 (formerly Emission Controls Part II A6/A8/L1)

 This course prepares the student to perform Vehicle Emissions Diagnosis & Repair procedures subject to the California State Smog Check Program.
 Successful completion meets three of the five requirements for State the Exam.
 Students learn the use of Scan tools, lab scopes, five gas analyzers, dynamometer and ignition analyzers to troubleshoot, diagnose and repair the Powertrain Control Module and sub systems used on domestic and import vehicles.
-Prerequisite: None.
+Prerequisite: None. --Transfers to CSU only

-LEC 48-54/LAB 48-54 Heating/Air Conditioning Systems (formerly Automotive Air Conditioning and Heating)
+Heating/Air Conditioning Systems (formerly Automotive Air Conditioning and Heating)